jj551/jj551/README.md

 </p>

 ###
-an innovative computer science engineer with a bachelor's degree in engineering from XiDian University of Electronic Science and Technology .

-###
 with past technical experience proving my expertise in R&D, data, and development, I am excited to take on a variety of new engineering challenges.

 ###